Tom Verlaine (album)

-Tom Verlaine is the eponymous solo debut studio album by American musician and Television guitarist/vocalist Tom Verlaine.
+Tom Verlaine is the solo debut studio album by American musician and Television guitarist/vocalist Tom Verlaine.
 It was released in 1979 through Elektra Records.

 Production

 Several tracks, including "The Grip of Love", "Breakin' in My Heart", "Last Night", and "Red Leaves" trace their roots to unreleased Television songs.
 In the case of "Red Leaves", the verses are drawn from "Adventure", the unfinished title track of Television's 1978 album Adventure.
 Fred Smith, bassist for Television, also performs on the record.
 Ricky Wilson, at the time guitarist of the B-52's, plays guitar on "Breakin' in My Heart"; it is the only song Wilson recorded that did not involve other B-52's members.

 David Bowie covered "Kingdom Come" the following year on Scary Monsters (And Super Creeps).
-Verlaine was originally set to play lead guitar on this version; however, Bowie was unhappy with his part and instead used King Crimson guitarist, Robert Fripp.
+Tom Verlaine was originally set to play lead guitar on this version; however, Bowie was unhappy with his part and instead used King Crimson guitarist Robert Fripp.